ktk1501/tensorrt_yolov3_from_scratch/README.md

 # yolov3 tensorrt video inference
 ## yolov3_to_onnx
 I forked a great repo of tensorrt demos, and customized it only for yolov3 inference.
-I copied official sample in TensorRT 7.0.0.11, 'TensorRt-7.0.0.11/samples/python/yolov3_onnx/yolov3_to_onnx.py' because there were some issues on the forked files.
+I used official sample in TensorRT 7.0.0.11, 'TensorRt-7.0.0.11/samples/python/yolov3_onnx/yolov3_to_onnx.py' because there were some issues on the forked files.
 Convert yolov3 darknet based model to onnx.

 ## onnx_to_tensorrt